-In the Web Single-Sign-On (SSO) design in Active Directory Federation Services (ADFS), users must authenticate only once to access multiple ADFS-secured applications.
-In this design all users are external, and no federation trust exists because there are no partners.
-Typically, you deploy this design when you want to provide customer access to one or more ADFS-secured applications over the Internet, as shown in the following illustration.
+In the Web Single-Sign-On (SSO) design in Active Directory Federation Services (AD FS), users must authenticate only once to access multiple AD FS-secured applications or services.
+In this design all users are external, and no federation trust exists because there are no partner organizations.
+Typically, you deploy this design when you want to provide individual consumer or customer access to one or more AD FS–secured services or applications over the Internet, as shown in the following illustration.

-With the Web SSO design, an organization that typically hosts an ADFS-secured application in a perimeter network can maintain a separate store of customer accounts in the perimeter network, which makes it easier to isolate customer accounts and employee accounts.
+With the Web SSO design, an organization that typically hosts an AD FS-secured application or service in a perimeter network can maintain a separate store of customer accounts in the perimeter network, which makes it easier to isolate customer accounts from employee accounts.

-You can manage the local accounts for customers in the perimeter network by using either Active Directory or Active Directory Application Mode (ADAM) as the account store.
+You can manage the local accounts for customers in the perimeter network by using either Active Directory Domain Services (AD DS), SQL Server, or a custom attribute store.

 For a list of detailed tasks that you can use to plan and deploy your Web SSO design, see Checklist: Implementing a Web SSO Design.